 14. The vehicle utilises a 12 V electrical system for engine starting and vehicle lighting.
 A starter motor with gear reduction is used for starting and an alternator is used for battery recharge purposes.
-The battery is stored in a compartment beneath the passenger seat.
+The battery is stored in the engine compartment.